Chuncheon: Cultural festival

 Gim Yujeong munhakje is a literature festival that takes place in April every year in memorial of the novelist Gim Yujeong.
 Uiam jae is another festival in April in which people worship Nongae who sacrificed herself for the country.
 In May, the Chuncheon International Mime Festival gathers troupes from places including Denmark, Taiwan, Germany etc., to give theatre and dance performance.
 Chuncheon art festival in July provides performers with opportunities to show off their talents and skills.
-Chuncheon International Early Music Festival also takes place in July with a wide range of classical Music of Korea.
+Chuncheon International Early Music Festival also takes place in July with a wide range of classical traditional music of Korea.
 Chuncheon Puppet Festival showcases traditional puppet shows every August while traditional theatre plays are performed on Chuncheon International Theatre Festival in September Chuncheon International AniTown Festival in September is a free event that enables participants to learn more about animation production.

 Local festivals

 In August, visitors can enjoy traditional Chuncheon cuisines like Dak-galbi (spicy stir-fried chicken) and Mak-guksu (buckwheat noodles) during the Chuncheon Dakgalbi & Makguksu Festival.
 The Soyang festival, which takes place in September, promotes the cultural history of the Soyang Dam.